 Instructions for reviewers

-In recognition of reviewers' support, any reviewer that returns a full review, on time, can receive a 25% discount on article processing charges for a paper for which they are the corresponding author, if submitted within 12 months of completing the review.
+In recognition of reviewers' support, any reviewer that returns a full review, on time, can receive a 25% discount on article publishing charges for a paper for which they are the corresponding author, if submitted within 12 months of completing the review.

 Open peer review